Skip to main content

 Your pelvic floor is a complex muscle group with its strengths and areas of improvements.

-By tapping on each indicator in the 5D Chart, you will be redirected to a new screen that explains what this indicator measures and shows its evolution over time.
+By tapping on each indicator, you will be redirected to a new screen that explains what this indicator measures and shows its evolution over the past week, month and year.

 Contraction quality